Rivers and Waterways Photo's

 Home> News> Famous Doncastrians>

-Doncaster News and Features: Famous Doncastrian: Douglas Bader
+Doncaster Features: Famous Doncastrian: Douglas Bader

 Few men become legends in their lifetime.
 Douglas Bader was one of these men.
 Fighter ace, international sportsman, constant rule-breaker and incorrigible escaper, he spread exasperation and irritation wherever he went.
 Yet his courage and determination in the face of crippling injuries continue to inspire people all over the world to this day.